JinhuaSu/Markdown/VPN/Cross_school_charge_system_VPN.md

     + the server problem
 ## to do list
 - 443 port failed
-    + learn ping
+    + learn ping (check: no loss, maybe the rounter cause the problems)
     + find IP address
     + server hosts resolution
 - try ubuntu availablity for serverspeed
     + if yes, do next
-    + if not, find speed application and try again
+    + if not, find speed application and try again (maybe learn shadowsocks is good)
 - testing data transfer limit
-    + other browsers
+    + other browsers (check, chrome has a good workflow
     + ubuntu to get data from this website, why is on forbid list
         * thunder problem
         * or school options for
+- to show the shadowsocks connection state
 ## experiment
 - when using go.connect its speed is well, maybe server speed is not well for outside network. maybe I can buy a treeberry linux to make a VPN to place in the lab.
 - maybe server download using apt-get is high-speed, but it perform bad in simple cn-net.